databrary/design/overview.md

 #### Object and metadata

-Each data object in an acquisition is associated with some amount of metadata stored in the database.
+Each data object in an slot is associated with some amount of metadata stored in the database.
 Much of this metadata will be extracted from the object itself via processing specific to the object's format.
 This includes (but is not limited to):
 - object size, date, ownership, history